How to apply

 Certified copies

-A certified copy is a copy of an original document which has been certified as being a true copy by an authorised person.
+A certified copy is a copy of an original document that has been confirmed as a true and accurate copy by an authorised person.

-To have a document certified you should take the original to an authorised person.
-The person must then write on every page of the copy document:
+To have a document certified, take the original and a copy to an authorised person.

 “I have sighted the original document and certify this to be a true copy of the original.”

-• An Admissions or Student Services Officer at any Australian university, TAFE or higher education institution
+• an Admissions or Student Services Officer at AFTRS or any Australian university, TAFE or higher education institution